Helenbzbz/Deep-Learning-Final-Project/README.md

 1. Ensure you have Jupyter Notebook or Jupyter Lab installed.
 2. Open `Deep_Learning_Project.ipynb` in your Jupyter environment.
 3. Run the cells in order to execute different parts of the project.

-## Contribution
-Feel free to fork this project and contribute to enhancing its features or improving its accuracy.
-Your contributions are highly appreciated!

-## License
-This project is open-source and available under the [MIT License](https://opensource.org/licenses/MIT).